segmentio/segment-docs/src/connections/aws-privatelink.md

 Before you can configure AWS PrivateLink for RDS Postgres, complete the following prerequisites in your Databricks workspace:
 - **Set up a Network Load Balancer (NLB) to route traffic to your Postgres database**: Segment recommends creating a NLB that has target group IP address synchronization, using a solution like AWS Lambda.
 - **Configure your NLB with one of the following settings**:
-  - Disable the **Enforce inbound rules on PrivateLink traffic** setting
+  - Disable the **Enforce inbound rules on PrivateLink traffic** setting (Preferably)
-  - Add an inbound rule that allows traffic belonging from Segment's `us-east-1` PrivateLink/Edge CIDR: `10.248.64.0/18`
+  - Alternatively, add an inbound rule that allows traffic belonging to Segment's PrivateLink/Edge CIDR: `10.0.0.0/8`

 ### Configure PrivateLink for RDS Postgres
 1. Create a Network Load Balancer VPC endpoint service using the instructions in the [Create a service powered by AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html){:target="_blank”} documentation.